Skip to main content

 Diagnose with:

-vonpay checkout doctor
+vonpay checkout health --json

 # Check the key's age + grace state in the dashboard